Second Time for Love

-"Second Time for Love" is a single for Freddie Jackson in 1991.
+"Second Time for Love" is a song by singer Freddie Jackson and released in 1991 as the final single from his hit album Do Me Again.
 It reached both the Billboard Hot R&B Singles and Cash Box Top 100 R&B Singles charts in the United States.

-Background

-The single was released by Capitol Records.
 The song was written by Barry J. Eastmond, Donnell Spencer and Sam Sims.
 The record earned the composers a gold record.

 Airplay

 The Gavin Report recorded 20 reports and 5 adds for "Second Time for Love" in the Up & Coming section of their September 13 issue.
 In their September 27 issue, Radio & Records reported significant action for it with medium 8/0, Light 13/4, and total adds of 4 at KPRS, WGZB, WDZZ, and WMVP.
 The stations for mediums included WDAS, WKYS, K97, Z16 and WALT.

 In the October 4 issue, Radio & Records reported significant action for it with medium 11/0 and light 8/0.
 The stations for mediums included WDAS, WKYS, K97, WJIZ, and Z16.

 For the week ending October 5, Billboard reported that the song had moved from 26 to 18 on the playlist of WDAS in Philadelphia.
 The following week it was at its second week on the no. 37 spot at K97 in Memphis.

-Charts
+Chart performance

 For the week of September 28, Billboard recorded the single at no. 90 on the R&B Singles A-Z list.

 It made its debut on the Cash Box Top 100 R&B Singles chart at no. 81 for the week of October 5.

 It peaked at no. 81 on October 5 on the Billboard Hot R&B Singles chart.

 It peaked at no. 78 for the week of October 12, spending a total of three weeks on the Cash Box Top 100 R&B Singles chart.